 Featured itinerary: Pacific coast splendour

-Become a Hudson’s Bay Company worker circa 1800s at Fort Langley National Historic Site.
-Mingle with fur traders, become a blacksmith, practice barrel-making, visit the farm animals and pan for gold, you might just strike it rich!
+Travel to the mid-19th century to become a Hudson’s Bay Company worker at the birthplace of British Columbia.
+Mingle with fur traders; hone your skills with a blacksmith; practice barrel-making; visit the farm animals; and pan for gold – you might just strike it rich!

-After waking up to the sound of birds singing, sip your morning coffee while admiring the sunrise at Fisgard Lighthouse.
-Take a walk through Garry Oak Meadow, a paradise of wildflowers.
-Discover the Camassia, a plant used as a food source by First Nations peoples.
-Have a seaside snack before heading to Swartz Bay to catch the ferry back to Vancouver.
+After waking up to the sound of birds singing, soak up the beauty of the sunrise at the lighthouse.
+Take a walk through a Garry oak meadow and see if you can find any Camassia, a plant used as a food source by local First Nations.